TyeRobertson/bookbot/README.md

 # bookbot
-Command Line Application that does static analysis on books
+Command Line Application That Does Static Analysis On Books